coterie-baby/assessment-ab-testing/README.md

 ### Bucket Assignment Rules:

-- Users who visit the site with ‘google’ in their UTM parameters should be randomly assigned to either v0 or v1 with equal probability (50% chance for each).
+- Users who visit the site with `utm_source=google` parameters should be randomly assigned to either v0 or v1 with equal probability (50% chance for each).

-- Users with UTM parameters that do not contain ‘google’ should be bucketed into v1.

-- If any user has ‘shopping’ in their UTM parameters, bucket them into v0, regardless of whether or not they have ‘google’ in their params.

-- If a user has neither ‘shopping’ nor ‘google’ in their UTMs, assign them to v1
+- Otherwise users should be assigned to v0

 ### A/B Test purpose: